 • Decision Variables: The decisions that you have to make.

-• Constraints: The business rules that you have to adhere to.
+• Constraints: The business rules that you have to follow.

 • Business Objectives: The various (and often conflicting) business goals you are aiming to achieve.

-To give you an example that is particularly relevant today, a hospital network whose business problem is equipment and facility capacity planning during the Covid-19 pandemic could create a model that captures that business problem's:
+To give you an example that is particularly relevant today, a hospital network which has a business problem such as equipment and facility capacity planning during the Covid-19 pandemic could create a model that captures that business problems:

-• Decision variables such as which medical equipment, including testing kits, PPE and ventilators, to distribute to which hospitals and which ICU wards, beds and operating theatres to allocate to which patients.
+• Decision variables would be like which medical equipment, testing kits, PPE and ventilators to distribute to which hospitals and which ICU wards, beds and operating theatres to allocate to which patients.

-• Constraints such as conventional, contingency and crisis capacity levels for PPE across the hospital network and regulations regarding which wards and beds need to be reserved for patients with various conditions.
+• Constraints also would be like conventional, contingency and crisis capacity levels for PPE across the hospital network and regulations regarding which wards and beds need to be reserved for patients with various conditions.

-• Business objectives such as maximizing resource utilization and service-level performance while minimizing operating costs.
+• Business objectives would be like maximizing resource utilization and service-level performance while minimizing operating costs.

-This hospital network’s model would probably have millions or more decision variables and constraints, and these inputs could be adjusted at any time to accommodate changing conditions in the operating environment and shifts in supply and demand dynamics.
+This hospital network’s model would probably have millions or more decision variables and constraints, and these inputs could be adjusted at any time to accommodate the changing conditions of the operating environment and shifts in supply and demand dynamics.

 There are countless other challenging and critical business problems today, from food production to shipment routing to electric power generation and transmission to classroom seating assignments (while respecting social distancing), that can be captured in mathematical optimization models.